fhircast/reactclient.js/README.md

-# FHIRcast WebSocket Demo
+# reactclient.js

-React app for prototyping [FHIRcast](http://fhircast.org/) WebSocket client.
+Experimental implementation of [FHIRcast](http://fhircast.org/) WebSocket client in React.

 The implementation is based on the WebSocket channel proposal described in [FHIRcast sandbox](https://github.com/fhircast/sandbox.js).

 NOTE: Uses [React Hooks](https://reactjs.org/docs/hooks-intro.html) which is an upcoming feature, currently in React v16.8.0-alpha.1.